thiagocapuano/waves-documentation/en/technical-details/smart-assets.md

 ### 3. Freeze your assets till the certain height

-Here, we just defined a target height variable in order to freeze your assets till that height
+Here, we just defined a target height variable in order to freeze your assets till that height:

 ```js
 let targetHeight = 1500000